What most people think $100 worth of makeup looks like:

 UPDATE: Sadly, Stephanie has become inactive.
 However, her channel and old videos are still worth watching!

 General Information about Buying Cosmetics

 If you've never bought cosmetics before or are very new at it, here's some stuff you should know:

-Prior to the 20th century, a lot of cosmetics were really bad for you.
-They would slowly destroy your skin, make you go mad and shorten your life.
+Before the 20th century, many cosmetics were bad for you.
+They would slowly destroy your skin, make you go mad, and shorten your life.
 Things are a lot better now, but people still worry.
 Here are some of the things that people worry about today:

 Scary Chemicals Talc and Parabens have been in the news the most.
-Lots of people refuse to buy makeup with parabens and they are worried about talc.
-Our beloved Dom de Luxury doesn't like parabens and they are worth avoiding just for that reason.
-Personally, I kind of like parabens (I think bacteria are a bigger risk than parabens) and I am not worried about talc.
+Many people refuse to buy makeup with parabens and worry about talc.
+Our beloved Dom de Luxury doesn't like parabens, and they are worth avoiding just for that reason.
+I like parabens (I think bacteria are a bigger risk than parabens), and I am not worried about talc.
 But it's your face.
-Makeup is supposed to be fun and you're not going to have fun if you are worried about your makeup making you sick.
-Here are some links, on both sides of each issue, so you can decide for yourself:
+Makeup is supposed to be fun, and you're not going to have fun if you are worried about your makeup making you sick.
+Here are some links on both sides of each issue so that you can decide for yourself:

 - Talc is Safe (U.S. FDA)

 - Parabens are Safe (Cosmetics Cop)